 - Tingling and weakness in the affected area

 - Muscle spasms

 Even though a thoracic ruptured disc is less common than a cervical ruptured disc or lumbar ruptured disc, the pain can be severe and greatly reduce your quality of life.
-If you’re experiencing the effects of a thoracic ruptured disc, contact your healthcare provider for a consultation and diagnosis.
-He or she can diagnose the cause of your suffering and prescribe a treatment plan.
+If you’re experiencing the effects of a thoracic ruptured disc, contact your health care provider for a consultation and diagnosis.
+He or she can diagnose the cause of your pain and prescribe a treatment plan.

 If you’re recommended to undergo spine surgery, contact Laser Spine Institute and learn about the advantages of minimally invasive spine surgery compared to traditional open back surgery.
 Our minimally invasive spine procedures have helped more than 75,000 patients find relief from chronic neck and back pain, and we are confident we can help you regain your quality of life.